CTable¶

 - Raises:

-ValueError – If the table is read-only, is a view, or the column already exists.
+ValueError – If the table is read-only, is a view, the column already exists, or a non-empty table is given a column with no default declared.

-TypeError – If default cannot be coerced to spec’s dtype.
+TypeError – If a declared default cannot be coerced to spec’s dtype.

 - add_computed_column(name: str, expr, *, dtype: dtype | None = None) None[source]¶